KnowThePepper

 The olive-stuffing tradition emerged in the early 20th century, when Spanish and later American processors began hand-packing pimento strips into green olives.
 By the 1940s, mechanized stuffing made jarred pimentos a pantry staple across the United States.

-In the American South, pimento took on a second life as the base for pimento cheese, a spread so embedded in Southern food culture that it earned the nickname "the caviar of the South."
+In the American South, pimento took on a second life as the base for paprika-style pepper powder, a spread so embedded in Southern food culture that it earned the nickname "the caviar of the South."
 That regional adoption helped cement the pepper's place in American kitchens far beyond its Mediterranean origins.

 How Hot is Pimento Pepper?
 Heat Level & Flavor